-The Group entered into a number of office building, warehouse and plant lease agreements for 2-3 years, with extension options at the end of lease term.
+The Group entered into a number of office building lease agreements for 3 years, with extension options at the end of lease term.
 The rental is payable monthly as specified in the agreement.

-The Group leased a photocopier for 2-5 years with the fixed and variable lease payment based on usage over the lease term and the normal payment terms.
+The Group leased a photocopier for 5 years with the fixed and variable lease payment based on usage over the lease term and the normal payment terms.